Looking for a supply chain professional to join your team? Be first in line!

 Email Len Morrison for more information on recruiting SCM students.

-Companies who join the MIT Center for Transportation & Logistics’ Supply Chain Exchange program are eligible to sponsor SCM master’s research projects.
+Companies who join the MIT Center for Transportation & Logistics’ Supply Chain Exchange program are eligible to sponsor SCM master’s capstone projects.
 This increased exposure to students can improve your recruiting effectiveness.